 Though Kashmir is still famous for its historic Pashmina production, other parts of the country have also paved the way for the authentic production of Cashmere Pashmina shawls.

-How To Care For Your Cashmere Shawl
+How To Care and Wash A Cashmere Shawl

 Hand-washing is one of the best and safest ways to wash cashmere.
 Here’s how you do it: